leolanese/leolanese/README.md

 <p>
 Over the course of my 15+ year professional journey 🕰️, I have been fortunate to reside and work in diverse countries and cultures, including: Argentina 🇦🇷, Spain 🇪🇸, Germany 🇩🇪, and the United Kingdom 🇬🇧 these days.
 These experiences have not only enriched my understanding of global dynamics 🌍, but have also allowed me to forge meaningful connections with individuals from diverse backgrounds 🤝.

 Additionally, I have had the distinct honor of presenting at prestigious JavaScript conferences worldwide 🎤, contributing as a reviewer for Angular books 📚, and actively engaging with the vibrant JS community when invited for conferences 🚀.
-These endeavors have undoubtedly solidified my expertise in this dynamic field—not just as a Developer 💻, but also as a Team Player 👥.
+These endeavors have undoubtedly solidified my expertise in this dynamic field—not just as a Developer 💻 with Analytics, but also as a Team Player 👥.
 </p>

 <p>